wjsekrud/MinecraftMobDetectionMod/README.md

 - Real-time detection of various Minecraft mobs.
 - Utilizes machine learning algorithms for accurate detection.
 - Easy integration with existing Minecraft setups.
 - Customizable settings to adjust detection angle.
-It currently scans opposite sight of your sight, and scans once per 120 frames.
+It currently scans opposite side of your sight, and scans once per 120 frames.

 ## Requirements